How to teach math in small groups looks different for each teacher due to personality, teaching style, grade level and a group of kiddos.

 I have a master copy of the lesson plan template for each group, so I don’t have to re-write the names every week.

-Sometimes it is a note on other students and how they are performing when not with me in the teacher zone, or I jot down where to take this group next time.
-Sometimes, I may have the tendency to forget to pull an item before the lesson, so I boldy remind myself to get it right then and there.
+Sometimes it is a behavior note on other students and how they are performing at their other math centers — or I jot down where I want to take this group I’m meeting with next time.
+Sometimes, just sometimes, I may have the tendency to forget to pull a manipulative out before a lesson, so I write a bold reminder to myself there when I’m lesson planning.

 I’ve put together all of the math lesson plan templates into a guided math pack along with tons of other goodies to help you get your guided math binder started.